DhirajBhakta/reflections/FLEETING_NOTES/DDIA/general.md

 >_The techniques described, indexes, etc are just to **get around the awkwardness of writing to disk**.
 Its very hard to lay out data in a way that you can access them back faster on disk.
 >Had you done all this in-memory, it would have been far more easier.
 So many data structures can be implemented in-memory without worrying about storage details.
 But memory is NOT durable, all data get wiped out on power loss...hence...the following techniques/indexes.

+#### Building an Index — General approach
+1. SCAN over a [[#Isolation Level — Read Committed|Consistent Snapshot]] of a table to pick out all the _field values_ being indexed.
+2. Sort the field values
+3. Write to index
+4. Process the _Backlog_ of writes that were made since the consistent snapshot was taken (table was not locked when creating an index, hence writes can keep coming in the meantime)
+5. = = =
+6. For every subsequent write, update/write to the index and keep the index in sync with the main table.

 #### Storage & Retrieval — Indexes |  Hash Indexes
 ![[ddia-01.png]]
 A hash Index is an in-memory hash-table which can give you the location of a key on disk in O(1).